 Along with the distribution of your assets, you may well have other wishes you’d like to specify with regards to the guardianship of children under the age of 18, the naming of trustees and executors, your funeral arrangements and more.
-Your solicitor can help you to reach the right decisions and prepare a will that provides you with the certainty that those decisions will be discharged fully and in accordance with your wishes.
+Our specialist wills solicitors can help you to reach the right decisions and prepare a will that provides you with the certainty that those decisions will be discharged fully and in accordance with your wishes.

 Do I need a solicitor to make a will?

 No. But if we rephrase that question to something more like, “do you need a solicitor to write and securely store a legally-valid will that is robust enough to withstand legal challenges?” – then the answer is most certainly YES.

 There are any number of reasons why a will prepared by a qualified solicitor will deliver superior results and give you genuine peace of mind.
 Here are some of the most notable benefits:

 The signing of your will is recorded and documented.

 In the event that the will is challenged, your wills solicitor produces this documentation as evidence.
 This is likely to prove decisive in court if, for example, a claimant alleges that you did not have the capacity to understand the will at the time of signature.
 A detail as simple as a documented and witnessed date for your will can make the difference when defending your will against a nuisance claim.